HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 The bottom property is used only if the Height property is not provided.

-Syntax
+### Syntax

+{% highlight VoltMx %}
 bottom
+{% endhighlight %}

-Type
+### Type

 String

-Read/Write
+### Read/Write

 Read + Write

-Remarks
+### Remarks

 The property determines the bottom edge of the widget and is measured from the bottom bounds of the parent container.

-If the layoutType is set as voltmx.flex.FLOW\_VERTICAL, the bottom property is measured from the top edge of bottom sibling widget.
+If the layout Type is set as voltmx.flex.FLOW\_VERTICAL, the bottom property is measured from the top edge of bottom sibling widget.
 The vertical space between two widgets is measured from bottom of the top sibling widget and the top of the bottom sibling widget.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the bottom property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.bottom = "50dp";
+{% highlight VoltMx %}//Sample code to set the bottom property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.bottom = "50dp";

 frmHome.widgetID.bottom = "10%";